ALive-research/Slicer-Liver/README.md

 9. **Vascular Segments Volume:**
    - Use the dropdown menu to select the vascular segments volume.
 The available options depend on the pre-loaded volumes in the software.

+The resectogram can only be used after distance maps have been calculated and uploaded.
-The following GIF demonstrates the usage of the Resectogram section in Slicer-Liver
+The following GIF demonstrates the usage of the Resectogram section in Slicer-Liver:

 ![Slicer-Liver_resectogram.gif](Screenshots_tutorial/Slicer-Liver_resectogram.gif)